MatthewKosloski/react-boilerplate/README.md

 #react-boilerplate
 This is a minimal dev environment for building apps with React.
-It utilizes the Redux framework, which simplifies the Flux pattern.

 ##Usage
   - Install node modules with `npm install`